incuna/authentic/doc/saml2_slo.rst

 an IdP.

-**The the SLO request is accepted or comes from the user interface, at the end of the process the local session on Authentic2 will always be closed.**
+**The the SLO request is accepted or comes from the user interface, at the end of the process the local session on Authentic 2 will always be closed.**

-During the process of treatment of the logout request, when the logout request comes from a SP, if the local session was established through a third SAML2 IdP, Authentic2 sends it a logout request (SLO proxying).
-Then, Authentic2 sends logout resuests to all service providers with an active session but the requesting service provider.
+During the process of treatment of the logout request, when the logout request comes from a SP, if the local session was established through a third SAML2 IdP, Authentic 2 sends it a logout request (SLO proxying).
+Then, Authentic 2 sends logout resuests to all service providers with an active session but the requesting service provider.

-During the process of treatment of the logout request, when the logout request comes from an IdP, Authentic2 sends logout resuests to all service providers with an active session.
+During the process of treatment of the logout request, when the logout request comes from an IdP, Authentic 2 sends logout resuests to all service providers with an active session.

 The configuration by policy allows to select which IdP and SP to logout